IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_law_tracker.rst

 Configuration
 ==============

+.. warning:: Please do not change the configuration without clearing it with Gwen or Matt.

 To allow flexibility and potential re-use beyond ILAO's website, the law tracker has a `configuration page <https://www.illinoislegalaid.org/admin/config/ilao_legislation_records/statesmonitoringsettings>`_ for storing settings related to the law tracker.
 This includes:

 * API key for OpenStates.org